DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Evaluation

-\paragraph{Understanding the Results.} The improvement brought by \proj is significant. \proj outperforms the baseline in almost all cases because trajectory naturally provides more robotic-friendly supervision during algorithm training.
+\paragraph{Understanding the Results.} The improvement brought by \textsc{Corki}\xspace is significant. \textsc{Corki}\xspace outperforms the baseline in almost all cases because trajectory naturally provides a more robotic-friendly supervision during algorithm training.
 When the datasets of embodied AI algorithms are constructed, the collection of the ground truth was in the form of trajectory at first.
-In contrast, if discrete actions with 30 Hz frequency are used for supervision, the trajectory must first be decomposed into actions in a frame-basis and then used to train the model.
-Second, a smooth trajectory with high frequency control certainly improves success rate, which are demonstrated in robotic community~\cite{kleff2021high}.
+In contrast, if discrete actions with 30 Hz frequency are used for supervision, the trajectory must first be decomposed into actions on a frame-basis and then used to train the model.
+Second, a smooth trajectory with high-frequency control certainly improves the success rate, which is demonstrated in the robotic community~\cite{kleff2021high}.

-When early termination of \proj is applied, the accuracy trend initially increases and then decreases.
+When early termination of \textsc{Corki}\xspace is applied, the accuracy trend initially increases and then decreases.
 This is because the shorter the length of the actual trajectory, the closer it aligns with discrete action supervision.
 However, if the trajectory taken by the robot is too long, useful environmental information may not be captured and utilized effectively, as the closed-loop feedback also operates at a lower frequency.

-\underline{\proj-ADAP} works.
+\underline{\textsc{Corki}\xspace-ADAP} works.
 This result validates our intuition that predicting a new trajectory whenever a significant movement occurs, such as a high curvature on the trajectory or a change in the status of the gripper, is beneficial.

 \paragraph{Trajectory Comparison.} The accuracy of our applications is directly related to the correctness of the trajectory.
 Therefore, we provide detailed trajectory data for evaluation.
-We compare the error on the trajectory and show it in \Fig{fig:trajerror}.
-On average, \proj reduces the error by 25.0\%.
+We compare the error on the trajectory and show it in Fig.~\ref{fig:trajerror}.
+On average, \textsc{Corki}\xspace reduces the error by 25.0\%.

 However, we have also observed that a lower trajectory error does not always correlate with higher accuracy.
-For instance, although \underline{\proj-3} has a lower mean trajectory error compared to \underline{\proj-5}, its success rate and average job length are lower.
+For instance, although \underline{\textsc{Corki}\xspace-3} has a lower mean trajectory error compared to \underline{\textsc{Corki}\xspace-5}, its success rate and average job length are lower.
 This discrepancy arises because the trajectory only reflects the trend of the robotic arm and cannot be treated as a perfect indicator of success rate.
 Additionally, this statistic does not account for the status of the gripper, which is also critical to the success of tasks.